dboone/RMITest/README.md

 (1) Open a terminal and add the appropriate version of the JDK to your path.
 	`set PATH=%PATH%;"C:\Program Files\Java\jdk1.7.0_67\bin"`

-(2) Run the RMI Compiler `rmic rmictest.RMIDemoFunct` from the .\bin folder to produce the stub class.
+(2) Run the RMI Compiler `rmic rmitest.RMIDemoFunct` from the .\bin folder to produce the stub class.

 (3) Run `rmiregistry`